Society-Against-Mass-Entropy/same/README.md

 2. The potential formation of a [Grey-Goo or Stamp Collecting AI](https://www.youtube.com/watch?v=tcdVC4e6EV4)
 3. Nuclear destruction
 4. Self decay and stagnation
-5. Advancing or regressing too quickly away from the mean (explosively destructive) -- for this reason, members are encourages to play against moving forces (e.g. massive rises and falls in financial markets)
+5. Advancing or regressing too quickly away from the mean (explosively destructive) -- for this reason, members are encouraged to play against moving forces (e.g. massive rises and falls in financial markets, philisophical discussions that challenge topical edges, etc)
 6. A still, silent piano
 7. Regressive changes that move society backward